G-covered/SEED-Labs/Web Security/Web Security Basics/JavaScript and Sandbox/README.md

 ### JavaScript Accessing Page Contents
 <img width="396" height="479" alt="image" src="https://github.com/user-attachments/assets/745dfa57-958a-423c-97a6-515c85e9070d" />

-When a browser renders a web page, it parses the HTML to construct the **Document Object Model (DOM)**—a hierarchical tree structure where every element is a node.
+When a browser renders a web page, it parses the HTML to construct the **Document Object Model (DOM)**.
+A hierarchical tree structure where every element is a node.

 The browser exposes APIs that allow JavaScript to query and alter this tree:
 *   **Finding Nodes:** Methods like `document.getElementById()` allow JavaScript to locate a specific node.